microsoft/powerbi-visuals-drilldown-player/README.md

 This visual was built in conjunction with our partner [Gramener](http://gramener.com).

-**Attribution**
+**Attribution: **
 This component is customised version of [PlayAxis](https://store.office.com/en-001/app.aspx?assetid=WA104380981&sourcecorrid=0e263436-a328-4060-93a1-e4d4229a0fcd&searchapppos=8&ui=en-US&rs=en-001&ad=US&appredirect=false).
 Thanks to MPROZIL for the original source code. https://github.com/mprozil/PlayAxis

 # Contributing